 A connected home brings devices and services together for an integrated, autonomous experience that improves a consumer’s life.
 Connected home experiences include everything from voice-controlled lights, house-cleaning robots, machine learning-enabled security cameras, and WiFi routers that troubleshoot for you.
 Thanks to decreasing costs and increasing options for connectivity, these smart home devices, sensors, and tools can be interlinked to create real-time, contextual, and smart experiences for consumers.

-Home automation includes a wide range of connected IoT devices that can be found in the home.
-This includes everything from a washer/dryer, oven, or refrigerator, media and entertainment products like a TV or speaker system, or to smaller items like a coffee maker, vacuum, switches, or light bulbs.
+Home automation includes a wide range of connected IoT devices that can be found in the home such as a washer/dryer, oven, refrigerator, TV, coffee maker, or light bulb.
 AWS IoT helps improve the customer experience by enabling a device to connect and perform an action quickly, reliably, and easily.
-For example, a customer who buys a smart coffee maker will want to be able to set it up and get it connected easily, likely using an app on their smartphone.
-They also want to be able to take advantage of that connectivity in a simple way, like ordering more coffee at the click of a button, or even automatically when a sensor detects that coffee beans are about to run out.
-Additionally, given that voice control is becoming pervasive across smart homes, these devices can also benefit from using voice services like Alexa for an even more seamless customer experience.
+For example, a customer who buys a smart coffee maker will want an easy setup using an app on their smartphone.
+Additionally, devices can also benefit from using voice services like Alexa for a seamless customer experience.

 Home Security & Monitoring

 Products in the home security and monitoring segment include security devices such as connected door locks, video doorbells, security cameras, and monitoring systems such as water leak detectors, energy management systems, and connected thermostats.
-Devices built with AWS IoT can use machine learning (ML) to automatically detect threats, take action, and send alerts to home owners.
+Devices built with AWS IoT can use machine learning to automatically detect threats, take action, and send alerts to home owners.
 AWS IoT enables devices to run with low-latency and compute data locally, without internet connectivity.
-This could save valuable time as each round-trip to the cloud for the device data may cause a delay in detecting threats.
-For example, a glass-break sensor could quickly alert the residents without having to make a round-trip to the cloud for performing ML inference to process audio signals.

 Home Network Management

-Network operators are looking for new ways in which they can help customers quickly discover, troubleshoot, and fix their home network issues including Wi-Fi and cable TV connectivity.
-In the past, network operators have been limited by the software application capabilities within these devices.
-However, with AWS IoT, you can add new functionality to these devices.
-For example, AWS IoT enabled set-top boxes can automatically log network diagnostics and send to the customer service center proactively, they can send an alert to the customer or the customer service center when a problem is detected, or they can allow customers to monitor and troubleshoot their network health through a mobile application.
+Network operators are looking for new ways to help customers quickly discover, troubleshoot, and fix home network issues including Wi-Fi and cable TV connectivity.
+AWS IoT enabled set-top boxes can automatically log network diagnostics and send to the customer service center proactively or allow customers to monitor and troubleshoot their network health through a mobile app.

 Why Use AWS for Connected Home Solutions